Medical and psychological discourses in narrative therapy course

-- Each year, when presented again, the programme focuses on different clinical, medical, psychiatric aspects (the specific topic is not the point but used to contextualise the conversation to illustrative the contribution of pastoral narrative perspectives).
+- Each year, when presented again, the programme focuses on different clinical, medical, psychiatric aspects (the specific topic changes to host interactive conversations illuminating the contribution of pastoral narrative perspectives).

 The different aspects of the programme are covered by Dr. Jo Viljoen and several lecturers to be updated leading up to the course.

 Note that the fees mentioned excludes the non-compulsory university certification fee which is an additional approximate fee of R200 that should be made available upon request.

 The table below may not be suitable for mobile viewing.
 The ‘Pay Now’ buttons offer convenient instant payment through the trusted PayFast platform.
 Alternative payment options can be found below the table.
 Where possible please use payment reference: 322M1+Surname+Initials (Through the PayFast option, you do not need to send proof of payment.
 Registration with or without payment made at the time is important.

 Group payment 10+ delegates (only if paid on behalf of group) (Be sure to give us a list of attendee’s email addresses to send the Meeting ID)